abrIoTeu/abrIoTeu/README.md

 abrIoT IL works with abrIoT Single-board-PLCs (SBP) or with ESP8266 and ESP32 chipsets.

+<h2>Let us look into the future</h2>

+The ongoing energy crysis gives us a notable lesson: there is and there will be <strong>no more cheap energy in Europe</strong>.
+We have to learn how to be more effective.
+Let us give a chance to save as much energy as possible.

 Please also visit our website www.abriot.eu for further information and for product list.